Fortanix Data Security Manager Installation on VMware

 $ kubectl get secrets sdkms-deployment-key-store -o yaml > sdkms-deployment-key-store.yaml

-Save the file sdkms-deployment-key-store.yaml in a secure location (do not save it along with the backup).
+Save sdkms-deployment-key-store.yaml file in a secure location (do not save it along with the backup).

 3. Restore the deployment key after the cluster reset.

-1. Delete any existing deployment key (which was created after a fresh cluster).
+1. Run the following command to delete any existing deployment key (which was created after a fresh cluster):

 $ kubectl delete secrets sdkms-deployment-key-store

-2. Create a deployment key from a safe location.
+2. Run the following command to create a deployment key from a safe location:

 $ kubectl create -f sdkms-deployment-key-store.yaml

-After the above step, the restore process can be started as documented in the Fortanix Data Security Manager Backup and Restore Guide.
+After the above step, the restore process can be started as documented in the Fortanix DSM Restoration Guide - Automated guide.

 7.0 Support